 This is the version where Jesus says “Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword” (10:34).
-He continues: “Anyone who loves their father or mother [or] son or daughter more than me is not worthy of me” (10:37), meaning that if you wish to join the apocalyptic cult of Jesus and stay in it, you should be ready to shun your parents and abandon your children: The people who love you most and depend on you, and who are most likely to try to get you away from the cult.
+He continues: “Anyone who loves their father or mother [or] son or daughter more than me is not worthy of me” (10:37), meaning that if you wish to join the apocalyptic cult of Jesus and stay in it, you should be ready to shun your parents and abandon your children: The people who love you most, who depend on you, and who are most likely to try to get you away from the cult.

 The signs of the apocalypse are a bunch of generic bad stuff that happened all the time in the ancient world: “wars and rumors of wars”, “famines and earthquakes in various places” (24:5ff).
 Jesus promises that the world will end in the lifetime of some of those listening to him speak (16:28).

 The scene of Jesus entering the city is comedic, parodying a common literary motif.
 In “Matthew”’s version of it, the leader even orders two donkeys to ride on (21:2), possibly at once, apparently because of a mistaken interpretation of “Zechariah”.
 This is also the gospel with a lot of zombies visiting Jerusalem (27:51f) and with a primitive notion of “eternal punishment” (25:46), later to be developed into Hell.